openharmony/docs/en/device-dev/porting/porting-a-library-built-using-makefile.md

 ## Library Test<a name="section1830015913391"></a>

 The test procedure for the yxml library is similar to that for the double-conversion library.
-For details, see  [Library Test](porting-a-library-built-using-cmake.md#section6686144293611).
+For details, see the procedure described in  [Porting a Library Built Using CMake](porting-a-library-built-using-cmake.md#section6686144293611).
 The following describes how to use the test cases of the yxml library.

 **Table  3**  Directory structure of the test directory